liquid4teur/Ansible/README.md

 #### The Inventory variables

-These variables contains data related to a host comprised of key in value pairs.
+Inside the inventory file, these variables contains data related to a host comprised of key in value pairs.
 These variables have used all over the place in Ansible.

 Variables are also used in templated files.
 It gives operators the ability to develop flexible and dynamic automation.